state-space-models/cuthbert/cuthbert/factorial/README.md

 ## Factorial smoothing with `cuthbert`

-Smoothing in factorial state-space models can be performed embarrassingly parallel along the factors since the dynamics and factorial approximation are independent across factors (the observations are fully absorbed in the filtering and are not accessed during smoothing).
+Smoothing in factorial state-space models can be performed embarrassingly parallel across factors since the dynamics and factorial approximation are independent across factors (the observations are fully absorbed in the filtering and are not accessed during smoothing).

 The model inputs and filter states require some preprocessing to convert from being single sequence with each state containing all factors into a sequence or multiple sequences with each state corresponding to a single factor.
 This can be fiddly but is left to the user for maximum freedom.

-TODO: Document some use cases in the examples.
+Oftentimes, it is easiest to specify different parameter functions for smoothing than filtering.

 After this preprocessing, smoothing can be performed as usual: